-Prepaid expenses are recognized for the amount paid at the time this is always done and when it is estimated that the future economic benefit associated flow to the Company.
-Once the good or service is received, the Company recognizes the amount on prepayments as an asset or expense, depending on whether or not you have the certainty that the purchased goods will generate a future economic benefit.
+Prepaid expenses are initially recognized for the amount paid at the time this is always done and when it is estimated that the future economic benefit associated flow to the Company.

+At the time the goods or services are received, prepaid expenses are either capitalized or recognized in profit or loss as an expense, depending on whether there is certainty that the acquired goods or services will generate future economic benefits.